medic/couch2pg/README.md

   1. Create `formview_` tables to store each version of each form if they are missing.
   1. Write form report meta data.
   1. Write form reports out to the correct `formview_` tables.

+#### Missing steps:

+* Before everything else
+  * determine if initialization has been performed
+  * if not, create metadata table and a bunch of other initial steps
+  * currently, metadata storage is created if not exists, but can't do that with all the queries (like indexes) and might be inefficient with enough such queries
+* After everything else
+  * All materialized views are refreshed.
+  * Function is written in missing.sql.
+    * function needs to be added as part of initialization
+    * function needs to be run with `SELECT refresh_matviews();` as last step